 About the Canadian Tourism Industry

-Tourism means business in Canada.
-With $91.6 billion in total economic activity and 1.7 million jobs related to the sector, tourism is one of the few truly national industries that generates business in every region, province, territory, town and community.
+Before the Covid-19 Pandemic, Canada's Tourism Industry was worth $105 billion in total economic activity and 1.8 million jobs.
+Even amid the current crises, tourism is one of the few truly national industries that generate business in every region, province, territory, town, and community.

 The travel and tourism sector provides a vital stimulus to Canada’s commercial growth through the visitor economy.
 This is especially true because of the amount of economic activity which the sector draws into the country.